There is no definitive guide or set rules to ghostwriting. It depends on the ghost and the author how the relationship works and develops.

 Charles Caleb Colton

 Clearly, traditional publishing is still highly sought after and it’s still valid – especially for busy professionals who don’t necessarily want to get involved in the production process.
-It is still possible to secure contracts with mainstream publishers and I can write the publisher proposal if that is something else you would like.
+It is still possible to secure contracts with mainstream publishers and I can certainly write the publisher proposal if that is something else you would like.
 But, it’s not the only route.

 If you want to use your book in other ways, for example you are considering converting it into a webinar or training programme or you would like to re-use parts of the book as blog posts – you may be better to self publish, so that you own the rights to your work.
 Few people realise that if you sign a publishing deal with a mainstream publisher they own the rights.
 If you plan to write more than one book and/or you are a speaker or have a large following on social media then you will almost certainly make more money selling your book yourself to your network.
 Plus, securing a publishing deal is not the end of the story.
 I have yet to meet a single author who has secured a publisher with a mainstream publishing company who was happy with the sales and marketing effort.
 Publishers are like venture capitalists – they invest in a lot of projects in the hopes that one or two pay off.
 If your books doesn’t gain traction quickly they will simply move on to the next book.